 The following recipes were created by nutritionist Dr. Celeste Yarnall and Dr. Jean Hofve.

 #1 – Please read and understand all of these points before beginning!

-- Meat should be coarse ground or cut into bite-sized chunks (based on the size of your pet’s mouth; for cats and small dogs, that means small!)
+- Ideally, part of the meat should be coarse ground or cut into bite-sized chunks (based on the size of your pet’s mouth.
+For cats and small dogs, that means small, even pea-sized.

 - Bone-in meats or whole poultry should be run through the grinder three times to reduce bone chunk size.

-- All raw meat, organs, and bones should be be treated with a solution of 4 drops of grapefruit seed extract (GSE) diluted in 8 ounces of purified water before use to help reduce microbial contamination.
+- All raw meat, organs, and bones should be be treated with a solution of 4 drops of grapefruit seed extract (GSE) diluted in 8 ounces of purified water to help reduce (not eliminate) microbial contamination.
 NEVER use straight, undiluted GSE: it will cause severe chemical burns!
 For ground meat, use enough solution to obtain a consistency like thick chili.
-For whole cuts, meat chunks, necks, and bones defrost them in this solution in the refrigerator.
+For whole cuts, meat chunks, necks, and bones, defrost them in this solution in the refrigerator.